Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 [Enter a brief description of your project, including the data you used and the analytical methods you applied.
 Be sure to provide context for your project and explain why it is important.]

+### Introduction
+Taiwan is located on the Pacific Ring of Fire, making it prone to frequent and significant earthquakes.
+These seismic events can have substantial impacts on various aspects of society, particularly the housing market.
+Understanding how earthquakes affect housing prices is essential for policymakers, investors, and urban planners to develop strategies that enhance resilience and preparedness.

+This study focuses on the 2016 Meinong Earthquake, which had a magnitude of 6.4 and struck Kaohsiung, Taiwan, on February 6, 2016.
+This earthquake caused extensive damage and highlighted the vulnerability of Taiwan's housing infrastructure.
+By analyzing real estate data from 2015 to 2017, focuses on areas that experienced earthquake magnitudes of four or above, including cities such as Miaoli, Taichung, Changhua, Nantou, Yunlin, Chiayi City, Chiayi County, Tainan, Kaohsiung, Pingtung, Hualien, and Taitung., this project aims to determine the earthquake's impact on housing prices and trading activities in the affected regions, and provides valuable insights for future urban planning and investment strategies, ensuring better preparedness for similar events in the future.
+### Objectives
+Assess the Impact of Earthquakes on Housing Prices: Determine whether the 2016 Meinong Earthquake significantly affected housing prices and geographic mobility from 2016 to 2018.
+Analyze Contributing Factors: Explore the relationships between earthquake intensity, housing prices, and geographic mobility, considering other influencing factors such as population size, medical resources, and education levels.
+Provide Strategic Insights: Offer recommendations for future urban planning and investment decisions based on the findings.
+Hypotheses
+The 2016 Meinong Earthquake had a significant impact on housing prices and geographic mobility in areas with a magnitude of four or above from 2016 to 2018.
+There are discernible relationships between earthquake occurrences, housing prices, and geographic mobility, influenced by factors such as population dynamics, medical resources, and education levels.

 ## Getting Started

 [Provide instructions on how to get started with your project, including any necessary software or data.
 Include installation instructions and any prerequisites or dependencies that are required.]